Table of contents:

 Display campaigns place a banner on any of Google’s search partner network websites.
 Some of the sites include YouTube and websites that are part of the search partner network display.

-You can create videos and place them on YouTube.
+You can create real estate drone photography and videos to them on YouTube.
 Many real estate agents do this.
 It’s time-consuming and works for branding purposes, but if you don’t have enough time, you might want to stick with good old search campaigns.

 Google Shopping won’t help much in your quest to advertise your real estate agent business.
 Real estate agents don’t create products for sale via the internet.